dvtkachenko/time-task-manager/time-task-server/README.md

-This is the socketListener side of Time Task Manager project
+This is the server side of Time Task Manager project